adgellida/ubunsys/README.md

 ##### Packages

 * You can select a lot of apps and install them clicking only a button.

-* Load a preconfigured selection (on future you can select yours)
+Not all apps are updated due to package maintainers policy, in some cases not proporcionating an autoupdate way.

 ##### Tweaks